-Research groups, associations and naturalists are monitoring cetaceans and the human impacts using both, land and sea observation stations.
-Bad practices are recorded and included in reports and presented to the authorities.
+Research groups, associations and naturalists regularly use land and sea observation stations to monitor cetaceans and the human impacts on them and their habitats.
+Bad practices are recorded and included in reports that are presented to the authorities.

-The Whale Watching Association of South Tenerfie (ACEST) is formed of a growing group of whale watching companies that are committed to the preservation of the whales and dolphins that live the waters of this region.
-ACEST has demonstrated the importance of collaboration in enhancing whale watching as an industry in a sustainable and responsible way by effectively putting pressure on the authorities, both regional and national, for a better management of the Tenerife whale watching activity.
+- The Whale Watching Association of South Tenerife (ACEST) is formed of an increasing number of whale watching companies that are committed to preserving whales and dolphins living in the region.
+ACEST has demonstrated the importance of collaboration when growing the whale watching industry in a sustainable and responsible way, and in putting pressure on the authorities (regional and national), for the better management of Tenerife’s whale watching activities.

-The communities within the Tenerife-La Gomera Whale Heritage Site are hosts to a whole range of education centres, events and festivals that celebrate whales and dolphins and the wonderful local marine life.
+The communities within the Tenerife-La Gomera Whale Heritage Site are host to a whole range of education centres, events and festivals that celebrate whales and dolphins and the wonderful local marine life.

-Arona Son Atlántico, is one such event.
+Arona Son Atlántico is one such event.
 This large annual festival is a chance for residents and visitors to learn about the importance of protecting the environment on land and in the oceans.
-It is a celebration of music, film and photography, supported by a programme of educational workshops, marine experiences and conservation events, such as beach cleans, turtle and bird releases.
+It is a celebration of music, film and photography, supported by a programme of educational workshops, marine experiences and conservation events, including as beach cleans, and turtle and bird releases.